The best dummies for soothing your baby: Tried and tested by parents and babies

 Cons

-- Have to expose to daylight or indoor lighting for at least one hour to 'charge' them to glow, and not all are glowing designs so purchase carefully.
+• Have to expose to daylight or indoor lighting for at least one hour to 'charge' them to glow, and not all are glowing designs so purchase carefully.

-Ventilation | Yes |
+Ventilation Yes

-Included: | 2 dummies and travel case |
+Included:2 dummies and travel case

 Won Bronze at the Mother&Baby Awards 2023 for Best Product For A Newborn - 0-4 Months

-"You can tell that this product has been thoroughly well researched and developed by the company, and it would cover bases that are not normally covered by your standard dummies you would find in every supermarket," said our Mother&Baby mum reviewer.
+The MAM Comfort Soother is more expensive than some other supermarket alternatives, although it has been developed alongside speech therapists, dentist and paediatricians and so can boast it's research-led in design.
+"You can tell that this product has been thoroughly well researched and developed by the company, and it would cover bases that are not normally covered by your standard dummies you would find in every supermarket," said our M&B tester.
 "The thing that I liked the most about the product was the shape and size of the teat.
 When my son used this product, I didn’t feel that his mouth or teeth would be affected by it."

+Some parents found the teat was too small, so it's certainly best to upgrade to a larger design once your baby is a few months old.
 Packed in a convenient steriliser box, the MAM Comfort Soother can quickly be sterilised in three minutes in the microwave - handy for the many occasions a new baby will spit it out onto the floor!

 Read our full MAM Comfort Soother review.